Text: 2 Timothy 3:1-5,13-17; Psalm 119:105-112

 - Commit to coming to Sunday school each week – you and your whole family.
 It will transform your faith and your life.

 - Commit to personal study of God’s Word – reading it, pondering it, wrestling with it, and living it.
-There is a women’s Bible study on Monday nights and Tuesday mornings as well, organized to help you study daily.
+There are women’s Bible studies on Monday and Tuesday nights and Tuesday mornings as well, organized to help you study daily.
+If there are men who are looking for group study, get in touch with me and I will match you up with a partner or group for study.
+A great starting place is Sunday morning Sunday school!

 And if our greater calling is not to just come to church but to BE the church in the world, this study of God’s Word, tuned for those called to live and be in this world, is of critical value in our preparation and work.